ashvardanian/StringZilla/README.md

 assert_eq!(my_cow_str.as_ref().sz_find("world"), Some(7));
 ```

-The library also exposes Levenshtein and Hamming edit-distances for byte-arrays and UTF-8 strings, as well as Needleman-Wunsch alignment scores.
+The library also exposes Levenshtein and Hamming edit distances for byte arrays and UTF-8 strings, as well as Needleman-Wunsch alignment scores.

 ```rust
 use stringzilla::sz;